losertlab/Compute-DF-F/README.md

 # Compute-DF-F
-Compute DF/F of fluorescence in Calcium images
+Compute DF/F of fluorescence intensity for each cell in Calcium images

 # Input parameters